UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter3/Kaleidoscope-ch3.md

 # 3. Kaleidoscope: Generating LLVM IR
 This chapter focuses on the basics of transforming the ANTLR parse tree into LLVM IR.
 The general goal is to parse Kaleidoscope source code to generate a [Module](xref:Ubiquity.NET.Llvm.Module) representing the source as LLVM IR.

 ## Basic code flow
-The Main function starts out by calling WaitForDebugger().
-This is a useful utility that doesn't do anything in a release build, but in debug builds will check for an attached debugger and, if none is found, it will wait for one.
-This works around a missing feature of the .NET Standard C# project system that does not support launching mixed native+managed debugging.
-When you need to go all the way into debugging the LLVM code, you can launch the debug version of the app without debugging, then attach to it and select native and managed debugging.
-(Hopefully this feature will be restored to these projects in the future so this rather hacky trick isn't needed...)

->UPDATE:
->As of VS2019 this hack is no longer needed as it is now possible to set an SDK project to allow native
->debugging directly from the project's debugging settings page.
-(Yeah! :triumph:)
+The basic flow of all of these samples is the same for the LLVM+JIT variants (Even though this version doesn't use the JIT it is setting the stage to get there).

+1) A new `ReplEngine` is created to handle the standard REPL support with customizations.
+    1) The application uses its own implementation to handle extension points for the common support.
+2) A `CancellationTokenSource` is created and hooked up to cancel the REPL when `CTRL-C is pressed` to allow normal expectations of termination for a command line application.
+3) Information on the specific app is reported to the console
+4) LLVM is initialized
+    1) The native target is registered so that at least a Local JIT is workable
+5) The REPL engine is run to do the work

 ### Initializing Ubiquity.NET.Llvm
 The underlying LLVM library requires initialization for it's internal data, furthermore Ubiquity.NET.Llvm must load